Mercedes S-Class saloon - Interior & comfort

 The S-Class' dashboard is very different to before, featuring a next-generation version of the MBUX infotainment system with up to five separate screens.
 The focal point is a 12.8-inch OLED portrait display with haptic feedback.
 Thanks to its ability to control almost every aspect of the car, 27 buttons have been consigned to the parts bin, and its software can be updated over-the-air.

 A new instrument display gets 3D graphics and augmented reality directions for the sat nav, helping to place directions on a camera view of the road ahead.
-There's a new steering wheel with touch sensitive zones and Interior Assist, which can recognise your movements, turning on a light if you reach over to an empty part of the interior, for example.
+There's a new steering wheel with touch-sensitive zones and Interior Assist, which can recognise your movements, turning on a light if you reach over to an empty part of the interior, for example.
+It's clever stuff, even if not all of it is convincing in reality.
+We think 2D screens are clearer, and it often took two or three attempts for the touch-sensitive controls to do what we wanted them to.

 Equipment

-Upgrading to AMG Line Premium brings a panoramic sunroof, remote parking, larger alloy wheels and a Burmester stereo, while also adding the option of the long wheelbase S-Class.
+AMG Line Premium is now the standard trim level, and along with adaptive LED headlights and wireless smartphone charging, it also brings a panoramic sunroof, remote parking, larger alloy wheels and a Burmester stereo.
+There’s also the option of specifying the long-wheelbase S-Class.
 Costing around £4,000 extra, the long wheelbase adds electric, climate controlled rear seats.
 Exclusively long wheelbase, AMG Line Premium Executive adds a chauffeur pack, with seven-inch tablet devices for rear occupants.
 The even more lavish AMG Line Premium Plus gets a heated windscreen, steering wheel and armrests, 'ultra range' headlights and a head-up display.

 Technology

-During 2021, Mercedes says the S-Class will get Level 3 semi-autonomous driving capabilities, making it one of the first cars in the world to allow 'hands-off' driving on motorways and in traffic.
+Mercedes says the S-Class is being equipped with Level 3 semi-autonomous driving capabilities, making it one of the first cars in the world to allow 'hands-off' driving on motorways and in traffic.
 There is a caveat, however, because the law will need to be updated to allow this before it can be used.